Sam-Gledhill/ImagePasswordManager/README.md

 secret: Data string that wants to be hidden.
 Number of chars must be less than the number of pixels in the image.

 password: Password to encrypt the string with.

-Can also run TkGui.py for a basic GUI.

 # Encryption
 Data is hidden by first encrypting the data using a viginere cipher, with the key generated from [password].